William Scurry: First World War

 Following the outbreak of the First World War, Scurry relinquished his commission and enlisted in the Australian Imperial Force in 1915 as a private.
 Assigned to the 7th Battalion, he was sent to join the battalion at Gallipoli in November 1915 and was promoted to lance corporal in December.
-Shortly after his arrival, the Allies decided to evacuate the peninsula and Scurry, along with his friend Alfred 'Bunty' Lawrence developed the self-firing rifle which worked simply by having water from one bully beef tin drip into a lower tin.
-When the water in the lower tin, which was attached to the trigger of the rifle, reached a certain weight, the rifle was fired.
-This ruse led to the Turkish defenders believing that there were still troops opposing them, even after the soldiers had been evacuated.
+Shortly after his arrival, the Allies decided to evacuate the peninsula; Scurry and his friend Alfred 'Bunty' Lawrence developed the self-firing "drip" rifle, which worked simply by having water from an empty ration tin drip into a lower tin attached to the trigger of a loaded rifle.
+When it was time to evacuate a small hole would be punched in the bottom of the uppermost tin.
+When the water in the lower tin reached a certain weight the rifle fired.
+This ruse led the Turkish defenders to believe that there were still troops fighting them while they were actually vulnerable to attack, being evacuated.

 For his invention, Scurry was awarded the Distinguished Conduct Medal and Mentioned in Despatches.
-Following the evacuation, after the AIF had returned to Egypt, Scurry was promoted to sergeant and then later, on 20 February 1916, was again commissioned as a second lieutenant.
-At this time the AIF underwent a period of expansion and experienced men were needed as cadre for new battalions that were being raised; subsequently Scurry was transferred to the 58th Battalion and in June, as his battalion was deployed to France where they would serve in the trenches along the Western Front, Scurry was promoted to lieutenant.
+Following the evacuation, after the AIF had returned to Egypt, Scurry was promoted to sergeant, and on 20 February 1916 to second lieutenant.
+At this time the AIF underwent a period of expansion and experienced men were needed as cadre for new battalions that were being raised; subsequently Scurry was transferred to the 58th Battalion, and in June, as his battalion was deployed to France where they would serve in the trenches along the Western Front, Scurry was promoted to lieutenant.

-Shortly after arriving in France, he was placed in command of the 15th Light Trench Mortar Battery on specific request of his brigade commander, Harold Edward Elliott, who had been his battalion commander at Gallipoli, and promoted to temporary captain.
+Shortly after arriving in France, he was placed in command of the 15th Light Trench Mortar Battery on specific request of his brigade commander, Harold Elliott, who had been his battalion commander at Gallipoli, and promoted to temporary captain.
 For his leadership of this battery, he was later awarded the Military Cross.
-In 1916, when in Petillon, France, he was badly wounded when inspecting a new kind of fuse on an unexploded bomb.
+In 1916 he was badly wounded in Petillon, France, when inspecting a new kind of fuse on an unexploded bomb.
 He was evacuated to England and eventually lost the sight in one eye, and his right index finger.
-However, he continued to serve and became an instructor at I Anzac Corps School at Aveluy in June 1917.
-He later became the School's chief instructor, before returning to the front in 1918.
+However, he continued to serve, and became an instructor at I Anzac Corps School at Aveluy in June 1917.
+He later became the School's chief instructor, then returned to the front in 1918.